 In 2010, I embarked on yet another new direction– Book Author.
 With a GPS, an iPhone, a VholdR Camera and a few other elements, I began a journey that I initially started back in 2000; to understand the circumstances that erased the Hawaii Clipper from its bright future.
 “Hunt for the Lost Clipper” may sound a bit familiar or maybe even glamorous, but I guess in a way, it’s something that I feel it deserves when it was robbed of a future that was indeed glorious.

 Thus, I decided to dabble, then dig, then actively pursue any and all explanations of it’s disappearance.
 What you see here is a collection of my ongoing process of discovery.
 Having stood on the very spots that are thought to be the final resting places of the passengers and crew of the Hawaii Clipper, I knew I was on to something.
 This quest has become a life-altering event because I have gotten to meet intriguing new people, visit locations I had only read about in books and answered questions I had long given up on.
-This journey has never been a solitary one, and I thank the numerous people who have graced me with their kindness, to help complete an effort none of us thought would take well over seventeen years to complete.
+This journey has never been a solitary one, and I thank the numerous people who have graced me with their kindness, to help complete an effort none of us thought would take over twenty years to complete.